-For a deeper dive into our China services, download our China Services booklet.
+For a deeper dive into our China services, download our Donor Guide for Grantmaking in China.

 Give2Asia offers unrivaled due diligence capabilities that take every step possible to ensure grant funds are used wisely and as intended.
 With local staff familiar with the local language and context, Give2Asia identifies world-class organizations, groups with a demonstrated record of success, and organizations with innovative approaches to the challenges faced by the regions’ communities.

 WHY DUE DILIGENCE IS IMPORTANT

 If a donor recommends an organization that has not already been approved by Give2Asia, we will conduct a due diligence review to establish the recommended organization’s eligibility.
 This required process has become both more important and complex as government guidelines for funding overseas entities have changed to ensure proper accountability.
 Give2Asia is committed to ensuring that any grants made to on-the-ground partners are not used to support any form of violent political activity or terrorist organizations.
 In addition to Give2Asia’s own review of management policies, the due diligence review ensures that the recommended organization complies with Executive Order 13224, the USA Patriot Act, the U.S. Treasury Department Voluntary Guidelines on anti-terrorist financing, and prudent and best practices for funding overseas.
 We monitor the U.S. Government’s regulations and guidelines regarding anti-terrorist financing and international grantmaking to ensure we are in full compliance with the most recent laws and best practices.